 The birthplace of American climbing, Yosemite was where the first generation of American climbers paved the way for the sport as we know it.
 The likes of Lynn Hill, the first person to ever free climb The Nose, and John Long, one of the American pioneers of the sport, all got their starts on classic climbs in Yosemite National Park.

 Nowadays, everyone can enjoy Yosemite’s beautiful, sprawling valley, with its impressive granite walls jutting up from the valley floor.
-Yosemite offers a wide variety of climbing styles, from single-pitch to multi-pitch trad and aid climbing, and you can even find quality bouldering.
+Yosemite offers a wide variety of climbing styles, from single-pitch to multi-pitch trad and aid climbing, and you can even find quality outdoor bouldering.

 Just check out the famous V8 Midnight Lightning video below…